YetAnotherNerd/whatlastgenre/README.md

 and Alternative Rock with score `1 * <splitscore>`.
 So if you don't want to keep Alternative Rock, just set it to 0.

-#### Artist score multiplier
-There is an extra multiplier for tags gathered by searching for artists to enable multiple albums from one artist getting more equal tags.

 #### Personal score modifiers
 One can set a list of tags that will get a multiplier bonus.
 Consider this as some kind of "soft" white-/blacklist, where you can reduce the occurrence of